saradevi22/Obstacle-Course-Game/README.md

-# How to Play:
+# How to Download and Play:

-1. Use this link to open the game into a web browser: http://localhost:59714

-2. It may take a few seconds to load, but once it does, the game will imeediately start running.

-3. Refreshing the tab will restart the game to level one.

-4. Enjoy!
+1. If your computer runs MacOS, download and uncompress the ZIP file that reads, "Obstacle Course Game MAC".
+If your computer runs Windows, download and uncompress the ZIP file that reads, "Obstacle Course Game WINDOWS".

+2. To run the MacOS version, clicking the uncompressed file would prompt the game to start.
+To run the Windows version, click on the .exe version.

+3. Have fun!

 # How to Download and Make Changes: